 Governance & Committees

-The Head of the College is the Master (Carole Souter).
-The principal College officers are: the Vice-Master (Professor Kevin Marsh), the Bursar (John Tranter), and the Dean (Dr Heather Hamill).
+The Head of the College is the Master (Kate Mavor).
+The principal College officers are: the Vice-Master (Professor Kevin Marsh), the Bursar (Wilf Stephenson), and the Dean (Prof Heather Hamill).
 Additional support for College members is provided by the Equality, Diversity and Inclusion Fellow (Dr Shailendra Bhandare) and the Harrassment Advisors (Dr Paloma García-Bellido and Dr Matthew Erie).
 Apart from the Master and the Bursar, all other College officers hold their positions in conjunction with full-time posts in the University.